bloomberg/chromium.bb/chrome/test/chromedriver/README.txt

 4) chrome/test/chromedriver/net
 Code to deal with network communication, such as connection to DevTools.

+5) chrome/test/chromedriver/client
+Code for a python client.

-5) chrome/test/chromedriver/server
+6) chrome/test/chromedriver/server
 Code for the chromedriver server.
+A python wrapper to the chromedriver server.

+7) chrome/test/chromedriver/extension
+An extension used for automating the desktop browser.

-6) chrome/test/chromedriver/third_party
+8) chrome/test/chromedriver/third_party
 Third party libraries used by chromedriver.

 =====Testing=====